 - Career and employment opportunities available within the area

-Earning a higher income
+Earning a Higher Income

 Medical assistants that wish to increase their income and advance in the healthcare field can choose to take one of several routes.

-Medical assistants have the opportunity to cross train in other areas of administrative work.
+Alternatively, medical assistants can cross-train in other areas of administrative work.

-Medical assistants may choose to earn a bachelors degree in allied health management, which can open up new avenues for those who want to take their education and training to the next level.
+This career path opens new avenues for those who want to take their education and training to the next level.

 Medical assistants may earn a certification/diploma as a: